FAQs

 If you have made a common law claim, your lawyer will obtain all necessary evidence to prove your entitlement to claim;

 Your lawyer will attempt to reach an agreement with the insurer, usually at a settlement conference, as to the amount of compensation payable as a lump sum.
-If an agreement can be reached, the claim resolves, and payment is usually made in about 4 weeks.
+If an agreement can be reached, the claim resolves, payment is usually made in about 6 weeks.

-If an agreement cannot be reached, your lawyer will make an Application to DRS to appoint an independent Arbitrator who will act as a Judge to hear and determine how much compensation you are entitled to receive.
+If an agreement cannot be reached, your lawyer will make an Application to PIC to appoint an independent Member who will act like a Judge to hear and determine how much compensation you are entitled to receive.

 Yes, the new Motor Accident Legislation for injuries received on or after 1 December 2017 now provides very strict time limits in which to make a claim.